rburawes/stocks/README.md

 2. Open 'http://localhost:8080', a message saying that the application is running will be displayed.
 3. 'http://<server>/api/v1/stocks/{symbol}?stock_exchange={stock exchange values}' returns the current stock(s) details.

+# Deploying the app
+1. `stock_app` can be compressed and deployed anywhere.

 # Tests

 Tests are in the 'stocks_test.go' file.